-The territory of the CIUSSS counts 14 FMGs, offering 68 hours of medical services to patients registered with its physicians, in addition to the services of various health professionals.
+The territory of the CIUSSS counts 15 Family Medicine Groups (FMGs), offering 68 hours of medical services to patients registered with its physicians, in addition to the services of various health professionals.
 To learn more about each of these family medicine groups:

 - GMF Cavendish

 - GMF Clinique Medical Elna Décarie

 - GMF Forcemedic Montréal-Ouest